Skip to main content

 Set up Slack integration

-Self-hosted instances
+Self-hosted instances (Commercial Edition)

 If you're running a self-hosted instance of Plane, you'll need to set up a few extra configurations to get Slack integration working.
 Check out the setup guide first before diving into the steps on this page.